immmersive/codesmash-ai/human-reasoning.md

 # Solvable Problems

-From here on, we will only focus on the solvable problems.
-These problems are solvable in principle and in practice.
+From here on, we will only focus on the solvable problems, which are solvable in principle and in practice.
+Therefore, when we say our goal is to solve all problems, we are only concerned with solvable problems as defined here.